Captain Commando (video game): Home versions and related releases

-A 64DD version was announced but canceled.

 Legacy

 Captain Commando would return as a player character in the fighting game Marvel vs. Capcom in 1998, as one of the characters representing Capcom.
 The Captain has a transformation sequence prior to each match which depicts him in a suit (or in a cowboy outfit) before donning his superhero costume.
 His "Commando Strike" special move, as well as both of his Hyper Combos (the "Captain Sword" and the "Captain Storm"), has him summoning his "Commando Companions" to attack his opponent.
 The Captain's victory quotes consist of random Capcom trivia, while his ending in Marvel vs. Capcom is an homage to the ending in his original game.
 This incarnation of Captain Commando also appears in the sequel, Marvel vs. Capcom 2.
-Besides the Marvel vs. Capcom games, Captain Commando also appears in four other cross-over games: Capcom World 2, Namco × Capcom, Project X Zone 2 and the SNK vs. Capcom: Card Fighters Clash series.
+Besides the Marvel vs. Capcom games, Captain Commando also appears in four other cross-over games: Capcom World 2, Namco × Capcom, Project X Zone 2 and the SNK vs. Capcom: Card Fighters series.
 A two-volume manga was also published in Japan in 1994 in Gamest Comics, which was translated and published overseas by UDON.
+Ninja Commando's father, Gou appears in Street Fighter 6, and is revealed to be Guy's direct successor and serves as one of Kimberly Jackson's teachers, confirming Captain Commando is part of Street Fighter shared universe, but takes place in the future.

 Reception

-In Japan, Game Machine listed Captain Commando on their December 1, 1991 issue as being the most-successful table arcade unit of the month, outperforming titles such as Street Fighter II: The World Warrior and WWF WrestleFest.
+In Japan, Game Machine listed Captain Commando on their December 1, 1991 issue as being the most-popular arcade game for the previous two weeks.
+The Japanese publication Micom BASIC Magazine ranked the game nineteenth in popularity in its February 1992 issue.

-The November 1991 issue of Sinclair User gave it the shared award for "Games Most Likely To Save The Universe" as one of the best superhero games, along with Spider-Man: The Video Game and Captain America and The Avengers.
+Sinclair User gave Captain Commando the shared award for "Games Most Likely To Save The Universe" as one of the best superhero games, along with Captain America and The Avengers and Spider-Man: The Video Game.
+Gamest also gave the game several awards at the sixth annual "Gamest Awards", placing 7th in the "Grand Prize", placing 3rd in the "Best Action Award", 10th in the "Best VGM Award", 3rd in the "Player Popularity", and 3rd in the "Annual Hit Game", as well as a "Editorial Department Special Award".
+In 2013, Heavy ranked it as one of the top twenty five beat 'em up video games of all time.

-On release, Famicom Tsūshin scored the Super Famicom version of the game a 21 out of 40.
-In 2013, the arcade original game was ranked as the 21st top beat 'em up video game of all time by Heavy.com.
-In 2018, Complex rated Captain Commando 79th on their "The Best Super Nintendo Games of All Time".
+Super NES

+Captain Commando received a 18.9/30 score in a readers' poll conducted by Super Famicom Magazine.
+The Super NES version garnered mixed reception from critics.
+In 2018, Complex included the game on their best Super Nintendo games of all-time list.